linuxchata/fido2/README.md

 # Overview
 This repository provides a server-side implementation of the FIDO2 protocol, enabling secure passwordless authentication and multi-factor authentication (MFA) for web applications.
 It handles key FIDO2 operations, including credential registration and authentication, ensuring compliance with modern authentication standards.
-Designed for scalability and security, this implementation is ideal for integrating FIDO2-based authentication into server-side applications.

 # Usage
+The following examples demonstrate how to implement FIDO2 authentication in your application.

+## Server-side (ASP.NET Core Controllers)
+The sample C# code below is designed for ASP.NET Core controllers.

-## Attestation (registration)
+### Attestation (registration)
 1. Get creation options.
 ```csharp
 [HttpPost("options")]